amplitude/amplitude-docs/content/collections/source-catalog/en/databricks.md

     For the `Event` data type, optionally select *Sync User Properties* or *Sync Group Properties* to sync the corresponding properties **within** an event.

+2. If you selected the Event or Profiles as data type, you must choose the change data feed type:

+- **Ingestion Only**: Ingest data warehouse data with Amplitude's out-of-the-box enrichment services (ID resolution, property and attribution syncing, resolving location info, etc.).
+- **Continuous Sync**: Directly mirror the data in Snowflake with insert, update, and delete operations.
+This deactivates Amplitude's enrichment services to remain in sync with your source of truth.

-2. Configure the SQL command that transforms data in Databricks before Amplitude imports it.
+3. Configure the SQL command that transforms data in Databricks before Amplitude imports it.
     - Amplitude treats each record in the SQL execution output as an event to be import.
 See the Example body in the [Batch Event Upload API](/docs/apis/analytics/batch-event-upload) documentation to ensure each record you import complies.
     - Amplitude can transform / import from only the tables you specify in step 1 above.
        - For example, if you have access to tables `A`, `B` and `C` but only selected `A` in step 1, then you can only import data from `A`.